+A man is highly conscious of his penis.
+But a woman is not aware of her vagina.
+The vagina is only ever stimulated when a man thrusts into it.
+An activity that relies on male motivation does not equate to a woman having a sex drive.
 We can only have a sex drive to engage in activity that we can control.
 A person must be capable of acting on a drive and obtaining what they need to satisfy it.
-Women cannot force a man to stimulate them vaginally.
-A woman may be able to arouse a man so that he wants to have intercourse with her.
-She cannot initiate intercourse because it requires a male erection.
+A woman cannot initiate intercourse because it relies on male arousal.
+A woman cannot force a man to stimulate her vaginally.
+She can only arouse a man so that he wants to have intercourse with her.

-Only an erectile sex organ (a phallus) gives rise to a sex drive.
-A man has a drive to ejaculate into a vagina.
-But a woman doesn’t experience a drive for a man to ejaculate into her vagina.
 A sexual urge comes from our own bodies.
 Although women have the remains of a phallus, it is not capable of penetration.
 The clitoris is never erect.
+A man has a drive to ejaculate into a vagina.
+But a woman doesn’t have a drive for a man to ejaculate into her vagina.
 There is no physiological stimulus that motivates a woman to engage in sexual activity of any kind.
 A man admires a woman’s buttocks because of his desire for penetration.
 But a woman never experiences an urge that focuses on a man’s pelvic region.

 No one has a drive to be penetrated by a penis or any other object.
-For example, a person’s mouth or anus cannot have a drive to be penetrated by a penis.
+For example, a mouth or anus cannot have a drive to be penetrated by a penis.
 Neither is there an attractive force emanating from a vagina that is directed towards a dildo or penis.
 The only attractive force is from the erect penis (the mind of an aroused man) towards a vagina as a repository for his semen.
-Mental arousal causes blood to flow to the genitals and once he has an erection a man is typically motivated to penetrate another person.
+A man’s mental arousal causes increases blood-flow in the genitals.
+Once he has an erection, a man is typically motivated to penetrate another person.